iobroker-community-adapters/ioBroker.ring/README.md

 ## Changelog

 ### 1.0.6 (20.12.2019)
-* (Stübi) Bugfixing.
-Login with username and password changed
+* (Stübi) Bugfixing: Login with username and password changed
+* (Stübi) New feature (BETA): Now you can make snapshots in jpg and a livestream in mp4 format.
+Unfortunately the snapshot / livestream does not work always!

 ### 1.0.5 (18.04.2019)
 * (Stübi) Bugfixing